 Hiding out in the Libyan desert, the Islamists have adopted a strategy of guerrilla warfare.
 These hit-and-run attacks are very low-cost and nearly impossible to predict where the next attack will occur, making them a logistical nightmare to counteract.
 This has also been coupled with the recruitment of “sleeper cells,” or terrorists who go about their daily activities as a citizen until activated to strike.
 The use of sleeper cells allows the Islamic State to still conduct attacks in the northern coast, despite its territorial loss.
 These occasional, but large attacks against the gna are the Islamic State’s attempt to disrupt negotiations and to ensure Libya remains a volatile state.

-According to the Libya Herald, in 2016, Libya’s Attorney General said the majority of the Islamic State’s foreign fighters were from Tunisia, Egypt, and Sudan, with notable representation from the Sahel region to the south.
-Libya’s practically non-existent southern border makes it very easy for jihadists to sneak into the country—and for Iranian officers.
+According to the Libya Herald, in 2016, Libya’s attorney general said the majority of the Islamic State’s foreign fighters were from Tunisia, Egypt and Sudan, with notable representation from the Sahel region to the south.
+Libya’s practically nonexistent southern border makes it very easy for jihadists—as well as Iranian officers—to sneak into the country.

 Coming Second Islamist Revolution

 On June 5, Mossad agents killed two Iranians after they crossed the border from Tunisia into Libya.
-According to Al Arabiya, the two Iranians were military advisors sent by the Iranian regime to coordinate Iranian assistance with and to train the Libyan militias.
+According to Al-Arabiya, the two Iranians were military advisers sent by the Iranian regime to coordinate Iranian assistance with and to train the Libyan militias.

 Ynetnews stated, “As part of its mission to obtain uranium from Libya’s mines, Iran is attempting to influence local militias by supporting them in exchange for uranium.”
 In December 2011, Nuclear Threat Initiative reported: